ibm-cloud-docs/cephaas/deployment-access-overview.md

 {: #open-deployment}

 1. Log in to [IBM Cloud](https://cloud.ibm.com){: external}.
-2. In the navigation menu, click **Fusion as a Service**.
+2. In the navigation menu, click **Resource list** > **Storage** > **Fusion as a Service**.
 3. Click **Deployments**.
 4. In the deployment list, locate your Fusion as a Service deployment.
 5. Click the deployment name to open it.

-The deployment overview page opens, showing capacity tiles for vCPU, memory, storage, and GPU resources (if configured).
+The deployment dashboard opens, displaying resource utilization charts and cluster summaries.

-## Understanding the deployment overview page
+## Understanding the Dashboard
-{: #deployment-overview}
+{: #deployment-dashboard}

-The deployment overview page provides a summary of your deployment's resources and serves as the starting point for managing clusters and settings.
+The Dashboard provides a comprehensive view of your deployment's resource utilization and cluster health.
+It serves as the starting point for monitoring and managing your deployment.

-### Capacity information
-{: #capacity-tiles}

-The overview page includes capacity tiles that summarize the resources that are available in the deployment.
-Each tile displays the current usage and total capacity for that resource type.

-The page shows the following resource categories:

-vCPUs
-:   Displays the number of virtual CPUs currently in use.
-This tile helps you understand compute capacity available for cluster workloads.

-Memory
-:   Shows memory usage in TB format, displaying both used capacity and total available capacity (for example, "0 TB of 12 TB").
-This helps you monitor memory allocation across clusters.

-Storage
-:   Shows storage capacity in TB format, displaying both allocated storage and total available storage.
-This capacity represents storage that can be assigned to clusters that use Fusion services.

-GPUs
-:   Displays the number of GPUs available, if GPU resources are configured for the deployment.
-This tile appears only when GPU capacity is part of your deployment configuration.

-These tiles help you quickly understand the available capacity before you enable Fusion services for a cluster or update a quota.

 ### Navigation options
 {: #deployment-navigation}

-From the overview page, you can navigate to the main deployment management areas using the left navigation panel.
+Use the left navigation panel to access different areas of your deployment:

+Dashboard
+:   Displays resource utilization charts, utilization trends over time, and cluster summaries.

 Clusters
-:   Opens the **Clusters** tab, where you can view all clusters associated with the deployment, review their status, check resource usage, and open individual cluster details.
+:   Opens the **Clusters** page, where you can view all clusters associated with the deployment, review their status, check resource usage, and open individual cluster details.

 Settings
 :   Opens the **Settings** page, where administrators can review or change deployment-level configurations, such as the default cluster storage quota.
 This option is available only to users with administrator permissions.

+### Resource utilization
+{: #resource-utilization}

+The Dashboard displays circular charts showing current resource utilization across your deployment.
+Each chart provides a visual representation of how much of each resource is currently in use.

+Storage usage
+:   Shows the amount of storage currently in use compared to the total available storage (for example, "31 TB of 100 TB").
+This represents storage allocated to clusters that use Fusion services.

+vCPU capacity
+:   Displays the percentage of virtual CPU capacity currently in use (for example, "59%").
+This helps you understand compute capacity available for cluster workloads.

+Memory usage
+:   Shows the amount of memory currently in use compared to the total available memory (for example, "31 TB of 100 TB").
+This helps you monitor memory allocation across clusters.

+GPU usage
+:   Displays the amount of GPU resources currently in use compared to the total available GPU capacity (for example, "30 TB of 100 TB").
+This chart appears only when GPU resources are configured for your deployment.

+These charts help you quickly assess resource availability before you enable Fusion services for a cluster or update a quota.

+### Utilization over time
+{: #utilization-over-time}

+The Dashboard includes a line chart that shows resource utilization trends over time.
+This chart helps you understand usage patterns and plan for capacity needs.

+The chart displays the following information:

+- Storage utilization (blue line)
+- vCPU utilization (dark blue line)
+- Memory utilization (teal line)
+- GPU utilization (purple line)

+You can use the controls in the upper right corner of the chart to adjust the view or expand the chart to full screen.

+### Cluster summaries
+{: #cluster-summaries}

+At the bottom of the Dashboard, you can view summary cards that provide quick insights into your clusters.

+Clusters
+:   Shows the total number of clusters in your deployment, along with counts of clusters in Error and Warning states.
+Click the arrow to view the full cluster list.

+Cluster Storage
+:   Displays the total number of clusters and shows how many clusters have storage that is 90%-100% filled or 75%-89% filled.
+This helps you identify clusters that might need additional storage capacity.

-## Using the overview page
+## Using the Dashboard
-{: #overview-usage}
+{: #dashboard-usage}

-Use the overview page for the following tasks:
+Use the Dashboard for the following tasks:

-- Review deployment capacity before you assign or increase cluster storage quotas.
+- Monitor current resource utilization across storage, vCPU, memory, and GPU resources.
+- Review utilization trends over time to identify usage patterns.
+- Identify clusters in Error or Warning states that need attention.
+- Check cluster storage capacity to find clusters that are approaching storage limits.
-- Open the **Clusters** tab to see all clusters in the deployment.
+- Navigate to the **Clusters** page to view detailed cluster information.
-- Open **Settings** to review or manage deployment-level storage settings.
+- Navigate to **Settings** to review or manage deployment-level configurations.
-- Check whether compute, memory, storage, or GPU capacity might affect your next action.

 ## Next steps
 {: #deployment-access-next}